- Case management for pregnant and parenting students

 Program Eligibility and Referral

-The goal of a TPP participation is to continue in the program until graduation
+The goal of a SAPP participation is to continue in the program until graduation

 - A student must enrolled in a SAISD school